 What is the LEAD National Support Bureau?

 People are not actually being diverted from arrest.
-Only 2 people have been referred to LEAD instead of arrest.
-A majority entered through “social contact” by the police.
+Few participants have been referred to LEAD instead of arrest.
+The vast majority entered through “social contact” referrals by the police.
 Rather than diversion from criminal justice, New Haven is increasing police contact with citizens by giving them the additional job of being street outreach social workers.

 No services are provided through LEAD other than access to New Haven’s already inadequate resources.
 No more units of housing have been created, no more shelter beds or drug treatment beds.
 Participants access the same resources, but in a program where they are tracked by the police and prosecutors.